-Making homemade eggnog is so easy with this recipe and after trying the real deal, I doubt you’d ever go back to the store bought stuff!
+Making homemade eggnog is so easy with this recipe, I doubt you’ll ever go back to the store bought stuff!

 In roughly four weeks from now we will be celebrating our second Christmas in England (hmmm it was in 2012, now will be 8th!!) and so far this December has been much smoother than the last one.